oracle/weblogic-deploy-tooling/site/type_def.md

 If there are any server groups in the custom template that should be targeted to managed servers, they should be specified in the `serverGroupsToTarget` attribute, similar to `MY_MAN_SVR` in the example above.

-### Targeting in Earlier Weblogic Server Versions
+### Targeting in Earlier WebLogic Server Versions

-Templates in WebLogic Server versions prior to 12.2.1 may require use of the `applyJRF` WLST command to correctly target resources to the correct clusters and servers.
+Templates in WebLogic Server versions prior to 12.2.1 may require the use of the `applyJRF` WLST command to correctly target resources to the correct clusters and servers.
 The default behavior for WebLogic Deploy Tooling is to invoke `applyJRF` only when the `extensionTemplates` list includes JRF templates.

 A custom type definition file can require `applyJRF` to be invoked after the templates are added.
 This is done by setting the `targeting` attribute to `APPLY_JRF`, as in this example: